filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/hierarchical-consensus/index.md

 ## IPC Agent

 The IPC Agent is the entry point to interacting with IPC.
 It is a client application that provides a simple and easy-to-use interface to interact with IPC as a user and run all the processes required for the operation of a subnet.
-The agent acts as an orchestrator, connecting to a number of blockchain nodes, one in each relevant subnet, and handles the entire IPC workflow, from subnet creation, cross-net message passing, and checkpointing.
+The agent acts as an orchestrator, connecting to one blockchain node in each relevant subnet.
+It also handles the entire IPC workflow, including subnet creation, cross-net message passing, and checkpointing.

 More information on the IPC Agent, as well as comprehensive documentation, can be found on [GitHub](https://github.com/consensus-shipyard/ipc-agent).

 ## IPC Actors

-IPC relies on two actors, the IPC Subnet Actor (ISA) and the IPC Gateway Actor (IGA), which are instantiated in each subnet and provide a number of convenience and governance functions.
+IPC relies on two actors, the _IPC Subnet Actor (ISA)_ and the _IPC Gateway Actor (IGA)_, which are instantiated in each subnet and provide a number of convenience and governance functions.

 The IGA is an actor that contains all IPC-related information and logic associated with a subnet that needs to be replicated in the subnet itself.
-The ISA is the IGA’s parent-side counterpart, i.e., it is deployed in a subnet’s parent and containing all the data and logic associated with the particular child subnet.
+The ISA is the IGA’s parent-side counterpart; that is, it is deployed to a subnet’s parent and contains all data and logic associated with the particular child subnet.

 The [actors](https://github.com/consensus-shipyard/ipc-actors) are currently implemented in Rust and provided as built-in wasm actors in [Spacenet]({{< relref "networks/spacenet/details">}}).
 We are currently working on an Solidity implementation.